This is not a paid or sponsored advertisement (TINAPOSA).

 Experimenting with sleep patterns, sleep duration, or consistent bedtimes yielded the same results.
 Whiteheads still appeared.

 Changing the sheets changed nothing.
 I don’t suffer from regular facial breakouts.
 I do not sleep with my face down either.
-Hence, I find it really baffling if the lack of sheet contact could somehow cause whiteheads around my lips.
+Hence, I find it really baffling if the lack of sheet contact still causes whiteheads around my lips.

 I tried a variety of facial washes, masks, creams, and lotions over the years.
 I do not suffer from facial breakouts except for the occasional zit.
 Whiteheads still popped up around my lips and chin.

 Shaving would turn out to be one of the causes.
 Like most men, I bought into Gillette’s Mach 3 system.
 For over a decade, I got whiteheads and pimples around the mouth.
-I even experienced skin redness during shaving.
-I thought it was normal.
-I believed genetics were the cause of my acne, zits, and whiteheads.
+I even experienced skin redness during shaving and thought that these occurrences were normal.
+I also believed genetics were the cause of my acne, zits, and whiteheads.

 My life changed after I learned of the Double Edge (DE) Safety Razor on the web in 2018.
 I kid you not.